drimpossible/drimpossible.github.io/blog/life/reviewing_for_dummies.md

 One important aspect of research is reviewing, aka, how to evaluate a research paper, and an critical [fake framework](https://www.lesswrong.com/posts/wDP4ZWYLNj7MGXWiW/in-praise-of-fake-frameworks) to guide writing of research papers.
 I recently reorganized [2] to form a review guideline which I actively refer for ensuring decent evaluatation of papers, and hope that it's useful.

-## Remember the audience

-Two groups of people will read your review: Area chairs and authors.
-By understanding what they are looking for and where they are coming from, it is possible to refine your review draft.

-### An archetypical area chair

-* Senior gatekeepers (Professors/Senior Researchers)
-* Main superpower: Refined intuition by years of experience in this area.
-They use this intuition/experience to weed out bad papers, and pick valuable ones.
-* How do you contribute: You have a lot of time, which they don't.
-You can comb through the paper, summarize its contributes and highlight fine grained aspects (advantages and shortcomings).

-### An archetypical author

-* Main pillars of the community
-* Main superpower: Typically have put in months/years of work.
-They present their finished work for detailed, fair, and constructive feedback to help decide further steps.
-* How do you contribute: Help guide Weed out the bad cases like hastily written work which cuts corners with evidence, oversells their contribution, omit critical related work.
-(Attributable to immense competition and inexperience rather than malice.)

 ## How to evaluate a paper?

 Evaluate aspects of paper and give concrete feedback to make the work better: